Oscar Gonzalez Player Props: Guardians vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 8.2 K/9, which ranks 25th in MLB.
+- The Rockies pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Rockies have a 5.53 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have the 25th-ranked team ERA among all league pitching staffs (5.07).

-- Rockies pitchers combine to give up the third-most home runs in baseball (34 total, 1.5 per game).
+- The Rockies rank 25th in baseball in home runs allowed (34 total, 1.4 per game).

-- The Rockies will send Gomber (0-4) out to make his fifth start of the season.
-He is 0-4 with a 12.12 ERA and 12 strikeouts through 16 1/3 innings pitched.
+- Marquez makes the start for the Rockies, his fourth of the season.
+He is 2-1 with a 4.41 ERA and 13 strikeouts in 16 1/3 innings pitched.

-- In his most recent time out on Wednesday, the lefty went two innings against the Pittsburgh Pirates, giving up nine earned runs while surrendering nine hits.
+- The right-hander last appeared in relief on Sunday, April 16, when he threw 2/3 innings against the Seattle Mariners while giving up hits.

-- In four games this season, the 29-year-old has a 12.12 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .356 to opposing hitters.
+- In three games this season, the 28-year-old has amassed a 4.41 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.